crs4/virtuoso-sparql-client/README.md

 ### `store([echo])`

-Stores locally saved (`LocalTripleStore`) triples, cache the execution and empty the client `LocalTripleStore`.
+Stores locally saved triples (from the `LocalTripleStore`), cache the execution and empty the client `LocalTripleStore`.
 Returns an array of promises that, when resolved, give the complete result object.

 If there are triples in the `LocalTripleStore` with different operations the same operations are **chunked** and executed in the provided **sequential order**.